yogonwa/voicing-lab/docs/OctavePlacement.md

 IF all notes would cluster within less than 1 octave:
   Force distribution across full octave

+Exceptions (musical + UX):
-Exception: 2-note voicings (power chords, intervals) can be < 1 octave
+- 2-note voicings (power chords, intervals) can be < 1 octave
+- 3-note voicings (shells/triads) may be < 1 octave if they are not overly clustered.
+  Typical close-position shells/triads often span 7–11 semitones and should be allowed.
+  We only force extra spread for 3-note clusters that sound/feel cramped.
 ```

 ---